nicolaferraro/camel-k-example-knative/readme.didact.md

 The architecture is composed of the following Camel K integrations:

 - **market-source**: creates a live feed of **BTC/USDT** events, from the Bitcoin exchange market, containing the current value of a bitcoin and related information.
-- **simple-predictor**: it is triggered by variations in the **BTC/USDT** value and produces "suggested actions", as events for downstream services, telling if it's time to **buy** or **sell** at a specific value.
-- **better-predictor**: it's an alternative prediction algorithm (**prediction algorithms are pluggable** in the architecture) that is wiser and generates less buy/sell events respect to the `simple-predictor`.
-- **silly-investor**: this service believes blindly to the `simple-predictor` and buys/sells Bitcoins whenever the predictor suggests it.
+- **quarkus-ml**: an existing Quarkus-based machine learning service that we want to leverage.
+- **prediction-bridge**: a Camel K bridge that will transform data to invoke the Quarkus algorithm and publish any suggested action to the broker.
-- **telegram-sink**: this Camel K integration listens to buy/sell events from the `better-predictor` and transforms them into Telegram messages targeting a predefined chat room.
+- **telegram-sink**: this Camel K integration listens to buy/sell events from the `prediction-bridge` and transforms them into Telegram messages targeting a predefined chat room.
-- **Telegram**: this represents an external service built by another team that needs suggestions from the `better-predictor` but it needs to receive them via some custom API (the Telegram Bot APIs).
+- **Telegram**: this represents an external service built by another team that needs suggestions from the predictor but it needs to receive them via some custom API (the Telegram Bot APIs).

 All Camel K integrations described above (except the `market-source` which needs to poll the market for new data), are **"serverless"**, meaning that they scale down to zero when they don't receive new events or requests.